Purchased Stationery JE is an expense.

 There is an alternative treatment.

-Credit GL can be a different one.
+Credit GL can be different.

 Credit can be either to